 Tag Archives: Maroon Day

 I kept walking, further up, feeling my back more than my thighs thanks to my Nikon gear.
 I passed by more grills and piles of unpacked items by stalls along each side of the road.
-I started eyeballing the pieces of “festival” (cornmeal fried dumplings) that lay neatly on aluminium foil on one grill, looking crisp and hot.
+I started eyeballing the pieces of “festival” (cornmeal fried dumplings) that lay neatly on aluminum foil on one grill, looking crisp and hot.
 I hadn’t had breakfast since we hit the road at 6 a.m. from Negril, and just barely a half cup of coffee.
 The bumpy roads through the parish of St. Elizabeth and the long way up the hilly interior of this town had drained the little morning energy I had.
 But before I got a chance to approach one of the grills, [Continued--->] Continue reading

 A memorable day last week: January 6, day of the annual Maroon celebrations in Accompong Town, Jamaica.
 This is Mike Robinson of the newly launched Jamaicapedia – a college friend I had not seen in 12 years – sitting under the Kindah Tree (Kindah stands for “Family”), where the drumming and singing takes place and also a sacred Maroon site.
 A great day all around. *Stay tuned for a full photo essay on Maroon Day.*